 In terms of shape, Skywalker offers a lot more variety.
 The company makes square, rectangular, and oval trampoline frames in numerous sizes.
 Bounce Pro favors round frames.

-Both the Bounce Pro and Skywalker are mid-range trampolines; they offer decent quality for a relatively low price (and the price gets even lower if you get the trampoline on Black Friday 2019).
+Both the Bounce Pro and Skywalker are mid-range trampolines; they offer decent quality for a relatively low price.
 Both have earned a good number of positive reviews in terms of sturdiness and safety, and both boast similar weight limits.

 If you opt for the Bounce Pro, you’ll likely save some money, because Skywalker tends to be the more expensive of the two models.